wasc-io/graphql-authDirective/README.md

   },
   /**
    * This one is important, if you are using a middleware to check the users token
-   * and set the auth object, make sure to include the request
+   * and set the auth object (described above), make sure to include the request
    * as the graphql-context
    */
   context: ({ req }) => req